-If passed, this legislation would require the Texas Commission on Environmental Quality (TCEQ) to examine the current recycling economy, discover opportunities for growth and write a proposal for action.
+If passed, this legislation would require the Texas Commission on Environmental Quality (TCEQ) to examine the current recycling economy, discover opportunities for growth and draft a proposal for action.
 It specifically calls on the agency to:

-Catalog the materials that are being recycled,
+Catalog materials that are being recycled,

 Investigate what materials are generated but not being recycled,

-State the economic benefits to recycling,
+State the economic benefits of recycling,